saurkesa/different-topic-notes-find-reference-in-readme/README.md

 # different-topic-notes-find-reference-in-readme

+NOTE:
+devops : Mumshad  mannambeth (udemy) aws and kafka : Stephane maarek(udemy) elastic search: Imtiaz ahmad(udemy) other:- bharat thippireddy(udemy)

+u can see in28minutes also in udemy

 #Find reference of different topic ( All are super no boubt u will learn a lot)

 1)AWS  and kafka:            Stephane maarek